Nancy Travis

-Nancy Ann Travis (born September 21, 1961) is an American actress.
+Nancy Travis (born September 21, 1961) is an American actress.
 She began her career on Off-Broadway theater, before her first leading screen role in the ABC television miniseries Harem opposite Omar Sharif.
 Her breakthrough came in 1987, playing Sylvia Bennington in the comedy film Three Men and a Baby.
 She later starred in its sequel, Three Men and a Little Lady (1990).

 Travis has starred in many films, including Internal Affairs (1990), Air America (1990), Passed Away (1992), Chaplin (1992), So I Married an Axe Murderer (1993), Greedy (1994), and Fluke (1995).
 On television, Travis went on to star in the CBS sitcom Almost Perfect in 1995, which ran two seasons, and in the short-lived Work with Me (1999).
 In 2002, she played a leading role in the ABC miniseries Rose Red, and later joined the cast of the CBS sitcom Becker for its final two seasons.

 From 2011 to 2021, Travis starred as Vanessa Baxter in the ABC/Fox sitcom Last Man Standing.
 From 2018 to 2019, she also starred opposite Michael Douglas in the Netflix comedy series The Kominsky Method.
-In 2023, Travis starred in the Hallmark Channel neo-Western drama series, Ride.
+In 2023, Travis starred in the Hallmark Channel neo-Western drama series Ride.
+She also has a recurring role on NCIS as Vice Admiral Harriet Parker, sister of series regular Alden Parker (Gary Cole).

 Early life

 Travis was born in Queens, the daughter of Theresa, a social worker, and Gordon Travis, a sales executive.
 Travis was raised in Framingham, Massachusetts, and Baltimore, Maryland.
-She was raised Catholic.
+She was raised Roman Catholic.
 She graduated with a Bachelor of Arts from New York University.